 Eligible students could be able to receive financial aid in the forms of grants, loans, and scholarships.
 Contact Concordia University Portland's financial aid office for more information.

 Tuition, Financial Aid & Start Dates

 Since every student is different, there isn't a "one size fits all" for school information.
 Start dates and tuition often vary between selected programs, and financial aid opportunities are unique to each student's circumstances.
 Complete the form to the right to get the most up-to-date and accurate information based on your selected program and circumstances.

 Still Have Questions?

-Required Courses for a Master of Education in Curriculum and Instruction - The Inclusive Classroom (Special Education):
+Required Courses for the Master of Education in Curriculum and Instruction with a Concentration in The Inclusive Classroom (SPED)

-- EDCI 548: The Inclusive Classroom: Instructional Strategies and Interventions
+- The Inclusive Classroom: Instructional Strategies and Interventions

-- Students take one of the following capstone courses:
+- Students choose one of the following courses: